 |Table A||Table B||Table C||Table D||Table E||Table F||Table G||Table H||Table I||Rank

-Once these rolls are complete, one may gamble on any two ability scores of their choice, potentially shoring up whichever area(s) they feel needs more work.
+Once these rolls are complete, one may gamble on any two ability scores of their choice, potentially shoring up any areas you feel need some help.
 The only limits in this regard are the results of the tables themselves, as well as the power rank ceiling for a campaign, as set by the Judge.
 If you're not already aware of this power rank ceiling, go ahead and ask your Judge now!

 Table 2: Rank Modifiers (Gambling)